seenu433/arc-k8s/workshop.md

 ### Access the cluster remotely

-* Navigate to the kubeconfig file on the local machine at C:\Users\<USERNAME> \ .kube \, take a backup of the file.
+* Navigate to the kubeconfig file on the local machine at C:\Users\\[USERNAME]\\.kube\\ take a backup of the file.
 Once the workshop is done, you can go back to this file

 * Open the kube config file, replace the entire content with the content copied from the kube config file in the VM